Cambridge Judge Business School

 I could not see any detailed interview experiences of Judge business school and so hope this helps to guide candidates who wish to apply to the school.
 I was wait listed without an interview on my R2 application before being offered a 10 minute telephone call with an adcom member to make a case on […]

-Admissions Director Q&A: Conrad Chua of Cambridge’s Judge Business School
+Admissions Director Q&A: Charlotte Russell-Green of Cambridge Judge Business School

-Admissions Director Q&A: Conrad Chua of Cambridge University’s Judge Business School
+Admissions Director Q&A: Margaret O’Neill of Cambridge Judge Business School

-Judge employs nearly 70 faculty members.
-Along with their instructional duties, these scholars and practitioners help staff the school’s 15 research centers and contribute to numerous other research endeavors across the university.
+Judge employs over 80 faculty members.
+Along with their instructional duties, these scholars and practitioners help staff the school’s 19 research centers and contribute to numerous other research endeavors across the university.

 The Judge MBA curriculum consists of a mix of required core courses, electives, and consulting projects.
 To complement these elements, the school also offers concentrations, a distinguished speaker series and further activities in the summer.